Fillings and Sealants

 What types of filling materials are available?

-There are several types of materials available that are used for fillings, which include gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc and copper), tooth-colored plastic and composite resin fillings.
-There is also a material that contains glass particles and is known as glass ionomer.
-This material is used in ways similar to the use of composite resin fillings.
-Which type is used depends on your dentist, the extent and location of your tooth decay, and sometimes, your insurance coverage.
+There are several types of materials used for fillings, including gold, porcelain, silver amalgam (a mixture of mercury with silver, tin, zinc, and copper), tooth-colored plastic, and composite resin.
+There is also a material containing glass particles known as glass ionomer.
+This material is used in a manner similar to composite resin fillings.
+The type used depends on your dentist, the extent and location of your tooth decay, and, sometimes, your insurance coverage.

 -